open-quantum-safe/oqs-provider/README.md

 In addition, algorithms not denoted with "\*" above are not enabled for TLS operations.
-This designation [can be changed by modifying the "enabled" flags in the main alorithm configuration file](CONFIGURE.md#pre-build-configuration).
+This designation [can be changed by modifying the "enabled" flags in the main algorithm configuration file](CONFIGURE.md#pre-build-configuration).

 In order to support parallel use of classic and quantum-safe cryptography this provider also provides different hybrid algorithms, combining classic